hrithikguy/systecash/cmake/README_CMAKE.txt

 running CMake, you need to create a build directory:

   $ cd ..   # back to workdir
-  $ mkdir gnucash-build
+  $ mkdir systecash-build
-  $ cd gnucash-build
+  $ cd systecash-build

 Then decide what cmake command line options you will need: